camunda/camunda-bpm-examples/usertask/task-form-external-jsf/README.md

 # External Task Forms

-This Quickstart demonstrates how to use Java Server Faces (JSF) forms as [External Forms](http://docs.camunda.org/latest/guides/user-guide/#tasklist-task-forms-external-task-forms).
+This quickstart demonstrates how to use Java Server Faces (JSF) forms as [External Forms][5].
 External Forms can be loaded from your app and started via the camunda Tasklist:

 ![External Forms Tasklist Screenshot][1]